Hinoba-an – Pearl of Negros Occidental

 A heartfelt gratitude goes out as well to Mrs. Purita Bilbao de Garcia, Anne Marie Garcia, and Manang Joy Jimenez for their resounding vote of confidence in the project.

-Conversations with the late Mrs. Blanca Bilbao de Beltran (one of Don Estanislao’s youngest daughter and my dear mother, have yielded a wealth of historical facts and insight.
-Salamat Po’.
+Conversations with the late Mrs. Blanca Bilbao de Beltran, Don Estanislao’s youngest daughter and my dear mother, have yielded a wealth of historical facts and insight.